How do you know when your dog is potty trained

 6. Track Environmental Factors: Weather conditions, new environments, or changes in routine can affect bathroom habits.
 Document these variables to identify any influences on behaviour.

-See also How to train your dog not to be scared
+See also When is it too late to train your dog

 Regularly reviewing the collected data fosters a deeper understanding of a pet’s needs.
 This proactive approach can lead to successful outcomes and strengthen the bond between pet and owner.